Money market: Participants

 The money market consists of financial institutions and dealers in money or credit who wish to either borrow or lend.
 Participants borrow and lend for short periods, typically up to twelve months.
 Money market trades in short-term financial instruments commonly called "paper".
 This contrasts with the capital market for longer-term funding, which is supplied by bonds and equity.

-The core of the money market consists of interbank lending—banks borrowing and lending to each other using commercial paper, repurchase agreements and similar instruments.
-These instruments are often benchmarked to (i.e., priced by reference to) the London Interbank Offered Rate (LIBOR) for the appropriate term and currency.
+The heart of the money market revolves around the concept of interbank lending, where banks lend and borrow from each other using financial instruments such as commercial paper and repurchase agreements.
+These instruments are often valued with reference to the London Interbank Offered Rate (LIBOR) for the specific term and currency.

-Finance companies typically fund themselves by issuing large amounts of asset-backed commercial paper (ABCP), which is secured by the pledge of eligible assets into an ABCP conduit.
-Examples of eligible assets include auto loans, credit card receivables, residential/commercial mortgage loans, mortgage-backed securities and similar financial assets.
-Some large corporations with strong credit rating issue commercial paper on their own credit.
-Other large corporations arrange for banks to issue commercial paper on their behalf.
+Finance companies usually secure their funding by issuing substantial amounts of asset-backed commercial paper (ABCP).
+This paper is backed by the commitment of valuable assets placed into an ABCP conduit.
+These assets can include things like auto loans, credit card receivables, residential or commercial mortgage loans, mortgage-backed securities, and other financial assets.
+Some large, financially stable corporations even issue their own commercial paper, while others prefer to have banks issue it on their behalf.

 In the United States, federal, state and local governments all issue paper to meet funding needs.
 States and local governments issue municipal paper, while the U.S. Treasury issues Treasury bills to fund the U.S. public debt: